 - Encourage the student to join an activity that interests them such as: athletic teams, drama, band, after-school clubs, volunteer opportunities and school community events

 - Stay connected through all school communication whether it be via paper, email, social media or parent meetings

-Mrs. Danielle Hurd – Sixth Grade Homeroom; Sixth, Seventh, Eighth Science
+Mrs. Danielle Hurd – Eighth Grade Homeroom; Sixth, Seventh, Eighth Science

 Mrs. Hurd holds a B.A. in elementary education and psychology with over 15 years teaching experience.
 In addition to science, she has taught language arts, mathematics, and religion in fifth through eighth grade.
 Mrs. Hurd motivates her students by incorporating creative, educational programs into her science lessons.
 Her science classes frequently work in our new Science Center with laboratory experiments and observations to follow-up on material taught in the classroom.
 Mrs. Hurd also enjoys using the smart board with her students, sharing power point presentations, and using Science World magazines that are internet friendly.
 Mrs. Hurd runs our afterschool club, Science Explorers for Grades 1-5.